About the Club.

 The Mk2 Midge is based on 4 wheel drive Suzuki SJ models 410, 413 and 413 Samurai and does not require chassis modification.

-We also arrange the occasional get together at Car shows and visits to places of interest in the UK.
+Some members arrange the occasional get together at Car shows and visits to places of interest in the UK.
+Although Planetary Secretary, I'm in Scotland which restricts my options.

 Where to get the Construction Plans and build Manual for a Mk1 or the NEW MK2?